Yes. Single read and paired end libraries for RNA and DNA applications are compatible with the HiSeq.

 Clusters passing filter are represented by PF in analysis reports.
 Clusters pass filter if no more than one base call in the first 25 cycles has a chastity of < 0.6.

-No testing has been performed on the effects of local proxies on BaseSpace access.
+No testing has been performed on the effects of local proxies on BaseSpace Sequence Hub access.

-However, the TruSeq Amplicon App is available in BaseSpace and can be used to analyze the this kit.
+However, the TruSeq Amplicon App is available in BaseSpace Sequence Hub and can be used to analyze the this kit.

-Where .cif files can be generated, you can use OLB 1.9.4.
+Where *.cif files can be generated, you can use OLB v1.9.4.

-No, .cif files cannot be analyzed with BaseSpace.
+No, .cif files cannot be analyzed with BaseSpace Sequence Hub.
 Additionally, it is not possible to output .cif files with HCS v2.2 on HiSeq v4 mode or Rapid Run mode with HiSeq v2 chemistry.
 The option to output .cif files is available in TruSeq v3 mode and Rapid Run mode with TruSeq chemistry.

-Scanning and analysis of a 2-lane rapid run flow cell creates 2 swaths per surface on 2 surfaces per lane.
+Scanning and analysis of a 2-lane rapid run flow cell creates two swaths per surface on two surfaces per lane.
 Each swath is divided into 16 tiles.
 For a 2-lane flow cell, there are a total of 128 tiles per flow cell.

-Contact your local IT administrator if local security policies have to be modified to allow access to BaseSpace.
-BaseSpace uses SSL/https port 443 and the domains *.basespace.illumina.com and *.s3.amazonaws.com.
-Data streaming to BaseSpace is encrypted using the AES256 standard and uses SSL for protection.
-More information on encryption can be found at http://blog.basespace.illumina.com/2011/12/13/basespace-security/
+BaseSpace Sequence Hub uses SSL/https port 443 and the domains *.basespace.illumina.com and *.s3.amazonaws.com.
+Data streaming to BaseSpace Sequence Hub is encrypted using the AES256 standard.
+SSL is used for protection.
+For more information on encryption, see BaseSpace Security.

 Using CASAVA: To merge data from different flow cells (different runs), use the configureBuild script in CASAVA v1.8.2.
 First, align the data (samples) from each flow cell separately using configureAlignment.
 Then, include each sample directory as an input directory in the configureBuild.pl command line.
-Input directories are specified by the -id option, as detailed on page 100 of the CASAVA v1.8.2 User Guide (Rev C).
+Input directories are specified by the -id option, as detailed in the CASAVA v1.8.2 User Guide.